jcoenencom/motiongw/README.md

 #### if IP address and acces key are known
     define mgw fhempy motiongw IP_address access_key

-#### if IP address is unknown, it will still be required to enter the access_eky later on
+#### if IP address is unknown, it will still be required to enter the access_key later on
     define mgw fhempy motiongw